 Annual Education Events

-Hats Off to Reading is a free family literacy event at The Pavilion sponsored by the Reading Odyssey Committee, a community coalition that encourages students to develop a lifelong love of reading.
+Hats Off to Reading is a free family literacy event at The Pavilion sponsored by a group of teachers that encourages students to develop a lifelong love of reading.
 This annual celebration is a favorite for children who get to take home a free book and participate in literacy-based activities such as visiting with storybook characters and making bookmarks and hats.
-Reading Odyssey is a partnership between MCMLS, CISD librarians, St. Anthony of Padua Catholic School Library, Scholastic Book Fairs, Chick-fil-A, Junior League of North Harris and Montgomery Counties and The Pavilion.

 Created in 2015, Arts Day Out provides the opportunity for elementary school students to venture outside the classroom.
 Specially designed for young audiences, this program allows area students to experience the arts in an intimate setting.

-Master classes for CISD high school band and orchestra students led by Houston Symphony musicians and guests; designed for student musicians to receive personal instruction from professional musicians.
-The purpose of these master classes is to prepare students for All-State competition.
+Music in Motion features Master classes for CISD high school band and orchestra students led by Houston Symphony musicians and guests.
+These classes are designed for student musicians to receive personal instruction from professional musicians and prepare for All-State competitions.

 Children’s Festival is designed to educate and entertain children of all ages.
 The festival features award-winning performers of puppetry, music, pantomime, theater, humor and original songs who incorporate educational messages into each performance.
-Curriculum guides are available for educators to integrate performance content into areas of study.
-The first two days of the festival are devoted to school field trips.
-The weekend is open to the public.
+The first two days of the festival are devoted to school field trips, while the weekend is open to the public.